 As you can see above, there’s a defined list of values that you can pick.
 You can also have the same above, allowing your users to select more than one value.

 We have the same dropdown as before but now with checkboxes to select the items you want.

 Not all fields are always required, so Power Automate’s possibility to make them optional.

 Making fields optional is tricky because Power Automate won’t return the field if it’s not filled in.
-So, to make things a bit more visible, let’s create a new date field and make it optional.
-Also, let’s add a “Compose” action so that we can see the value provided.
+So, to make things more visible, let’s create a new date field and make it optional.
+Also, let’s add a “Compose” action to see the value provided.

 We would expect two things:

 - To have a value if the “Trigger date” is filled-in